The Reception Desk

 Students can drop off pre-stamped mail, pick up lost and found items, communicate with Security or gather current information such as events, galleries and directions.
 Students can pick up booklets, pamphlets and other RMCAD and local information at the desk.

-The Reception Desk is staffed during normal business hours.
-To communicate with the Receptionists, chat or email email@example.com.
+The Reception Desk is staffed during normal business hours as well as limited hours on weekends during the academic year.
+To communicate with the Receptionists, chat or email firstname.lastname@example.org.

 Reception Desk Telephone Messages

 The staff at the Reception Desk will take messages if calls are received for students and then will attempt to reach the student through the RMCAD email system.
 Only in emergency situations will staff attempt to locate students on campus to deliver a message.

 The RMCAD Library provides a variety of resources, striving to successfully support the academic needs and scholarly endeavors of our students and faculty.

 Our growing and specialized resources consist of:

 - More than 15,000 book titles in a highly focused collection, specifically

 - tailored to our College’s curriculum needs